Andrew-Gan/andrew-gan.github.io/_pages/about.md

   <img src="../images/research.png" alt="drawing" width="300"/>
 </details>

 My work is strongly tied to Security and Privacy, Accelerator Architecture and Machine Learning.
-My motivation for this field stems from a desire to bridge the performance goals of the accelerator community with the security concerns of the cryptographic community in an ever-growing ML landscape, where tasks are increasingly distributed across parties.
+Specifically, I explore ways to make trustworthy ML more efficient by leveraging the compute capability of  GPUs.
+My aim is to bridge the performance goals of the accelerator community with the security concerns of the cryptographic community in an ever-growing ML landscape, where tasks are increasingly distributed across parties and new attack vectors against ML are always discovered.

-Promoting security at the cost of performance is difficult, so the key is to develop security frameworks that build on performance-driven hardware.
 I have designed GPU accelerated frameworks for privacy-preserving computation, proposed end-to-end frameworks for ML artifact authentication, and achieved significant speedup in ML training with differential privacy.
 I am also involved in AI/ML security projects by the Open Source Security Foundation (OpenSSF), part of the Linux Foundation.

 ## Bio
-I transferred from Taylor's University in Malaysia to Purdue University in West Lafayette, IN and graduated with a Bachelors in Computer Engineering in 2020.
+I transferred from Taylor's University in Malaysia to Purdue University in West Lafayette and graduated with a Bachelors in Computer Engineering in 2020.
 After working in Chicago as a software test automation engineer, I went to graduate school at Purdue and received a Masters in ECE in 2024 before continuing to PhD.
 I will become a researcher in the industry and transform research ideas into innovations that benefit many.

 ## Publications